MouseBiteLabs/Super-Nintendo-Cartridges/LoROM Flash/README.md

 ### Switch 3 - Ex Mode

-Switch this ON for the ExHiROM mapping, or OFF for regular HiROM.
-(The ExHiROM mode on this board includes both the "true" ExHiROM mapping as well as HiROM games that just have more than 4 MB of ROM space.)
+Switch this ON for the ExLoROM mapping, or OFF for regular LoROM.

 ### Switch 4 and 5 - Multicart Configurations